Mounjaro Side Effects

 - Avoid strong-smelling meals.

-Drinking chamomile tea or ginger ale and taking over-the-counter meds can help to ease nausea.
+Drinking chamomile tea or ginger ale and taking over-the-counter medications can help ease nausea.
 For constipation, eat high-fiber foods and drink lots of fluids.

 When To Talk to Your Doctor About Mounjaro Side Effects

-If you’re experiencing Mounjaro side effects that last for more than a few days or interfere with your daily activities, it’s essential to talk to your doctor.
+If you’re experiencing Mounjaro side effects that last for more than a few days or interfere with your daily activities, it’s important to talk to your doctor.

 - Gallbladder complications, characterized by pale-colored stools, stomach discomfort after eating, nausea, heartburn, bloating and intense upper abdominal pain radiating to the back.

-- Low blood sugar signs, including headaches, hunger pangs, weakness, perspiration, confusion, irritability, dizziness, rapid heartbeat or jitteriness.
+- Low blood sugar signs, including headaches, hunger pangs, weakness, sweating, confusion, irritability, dizziness, rapid heartbeat or jitteriness.

 - Severe gastrointestinal issues.